mounseflit/ACS-RAG/Readme.md

 1.  **Cleaning and Normalization**: Removing irrelevant characters, formatting inconsistencies, and standardizing text.
 2.  **Chunking**: Breaking down large documents or extracted text into smaller, manageable chunks.
 This is crucial for RAG systems to ensure that the retrieved context fits within the LLM's token limit and is relevant to the query.
 3.  **Metadata Extraction**: Extracting relevant metadata (e.g., file name, creation date, author, section titles) to enrich the chunks and aid in retrieval.
-4.  **Embedding Generation**: Converting text chunks into numerical vector embeddings using a Watsonx AI embedding model (e.g., `/ml/v1/text/embeddings` API endpoint).
+4.  **Embedding Generation**: Converting text chunks into numerical vector embeddings using a ACS AI embedding model (e.g., `/ml/v1/text/embeddings` API endpoint).

-## 4. Watsonx AI Integration Points
+## 4. ACS AI Integration Points

 *   **Foundation Models (LLMs)**: For generating conversational responses based on retrieved context and user queries.
 *   **Embedding Models**: For creating vector representations of text chunks and user queries.
 *   **Watson Discovery (Potential)**: For advanced document understanding, smart document segmentation, and potentially managing the knowledge base for complex document types.
-*   **Watsonx AI Vision Models (Potential)**: For image-to-text transcription (OCR) and potentially image understanding for richer context from images.
+*   **ACS AI Vision Models (Potential)**: For image-to-text transcription (OCR) and potentially image understanding for richer context from images.

 ## 5. Data Flow for a User Query